mattermost/docs/source/about/faq-use-cases.rst

 Does Mattermost support external guests?
 ----------------------------------------

 Yes, the Guest Account feature allows organizations to collaborate with external users within a controlled environment.
-See the `Guest Accounts documentation </onboard/guest-accounts.html>`__ for more information.
+See the :doc:`Guest Accounts documentation </onboard/guest-accounts>` for more information.

 Can I use Mattermost for customer service?
 -------------------------------------------